petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

         print!("{}", buf);
     }

+Files are automatically closed when they go out of scope.
+Errors detected on closing are ignored by the implementation of `Drop`.
+The `sync_all` method can be called if these errors need to be handled manually.

 Error propagation, for functions returning `Result<T,E>`, is made much more compact with the _question mark operator_ `?`, placed after a `Result` value.
 If the value of the `Result` is an `Ok`, the value inside the `Ok` will get